BrighterCommand/Brighter/README.md

   * An implementation of the Command Dispatcher and Command Processor patterns, suitable for providing both dispatch and orthoganal concerns such as retry, circuit breaker, timeout, logging etc.
   * [Brighter](http://iancooper.github.io/Paramore/Brighter.html)

-Rewind, an example .NET project using Brighter
+Rewind
 ===
+* An example .NET project using Brighter
 * Provides an example of the following architectural styles:
  * Hierachical Systems
    * N-Tier inc. Hexagonal Architecture (Ports and Adapters)